MihaiHMO/OpenROAD_vsd_7nm_contest/README.md

 ```
 cd flow
 ```
-The automatic flow is based on the `Makefile` setup.
+The automatic flow is based on the `Makefile` setup, `config.mk` from `designs` folder and `config.mk` from `platforms` folder.
+The `Makefile` contains the stages of the flow and this is very easy to track and understand.
+For advanced users the `scripts` folder contains more detailed scripts that control the flow.

 Uncomment the ` DESIGN_CONFIG=./designs/asap7/ibex/config.mk` line in the makefile

 ```